MidnightsFX/Valheim_Fortress/ValheimFortress/README.md

 	- Wildshrine configuration is almost entirely exposed via yaml.
 You can edit rewards, difficulty, monsters included in generation of the waves etc
 	- Wildshrines can be configured to use any monsters defined in the Monsters.yml, and spawn any rewards (does not need to be configured in the rewards yaml)
 - Fixes for an edgecase where the owner of a znet region rapidly changes during a shrine challenge
+- Fixed a bug where disabling a creature from level generation would still include it in the generation pool, but would not spawn it (it is now properly completely excluded)
+- Reduced texture sheen of the shrine of challenge and wildshrines
 ```

 <details>